 “Responsible Care” is a voluntary initiative of the chemical industry.
-The industry has committed itself to strict self-controls in order to promote improvements in all aspects of health, safety and environmental performance.
+The industry has committed itself to strict self-control in order to promote improvements in all aspects of health, safety, and environmental performance.

 Responsible Care was launched in Canada in 1985 by the chemical association which developed the guiding principles of Responsible Care.
-Shortly thereafter, the European Chemical Industry Council (CEFIC) adopted the programme with the aim of implementing the programme through the national chemical associations in Europe.
-In Hungary, the Responsible Care program was launched in 1992 by the Hungarian Chemical Industry Association (MAVESZ), trade association of the chemical industry.
+Shortly thereafter, the European Chemical Industry Council (CEFIC) adopted the program with the aim of implementing the program through the national chemical associations in Europe.
+In Hungary, the Responsible Care program was launched in 1992 by the Hungarian Chemical Industry Association (MAVESZ), a trade association of the chemical industry.

 Requirements of Responsible Care